If you notice a toddler rocking back and forth, should you worry?

 Toddler Rocking Back And Forth: When To Worry

-Don’t worry about your son’s rocking; it is actually normal!
-Many children from six months on use rocking as a soothing thing.
 When you think about it, what do most parents do when trying to soothe a baby?
 Rock them!
-And that rocking motion is what they are used to in the womb.
-Some babies even rock and hit their heads rhythmically against the crib!
-Perhaps Mom was a jogger!
+Sometimes, while in the womb, they experience movements similar to that rocking motion.
+Some babies even rock and hit their heads rhythmically against their cribs!

 Here’s a baby who is self-soothing in in another unusual way – by hitting her head when trying to go to sleep.
 This article also brings up sleep-related rhythmic disorders, which is when the rocking, head banging, or similar is frequent and violent enough to disrupt the child’s sleep.